ossner/TUMGAD/src/Algorithms/Graphs/ShortestPaths/Dijkstra.md

 # Dijkstra's Algorithm for Shortest Paths
 Named after Edsger W. Dijkstra, the
-Dijkstra algorithm is a fairly simple approach to solve the problem of finding a shortest path between nodes in a weighted graph.
+Dijkstra algorithm is a fairly simple approach to solving the problem of finding the shortest path between nodes in a weighted graph.

 To achieve this the algorithm manages a special